g-dx/system-design/README.md

 ### Testing

+#### Frameworks

   * JUnit - Standard Java test framework.
   * Spock - Groovy test framework.
 Very comprehensive support for a number of different testing styles (mocking, stubbing, table driven, etc)
   * Mockito - Standard stubbing & mocking library.
   * AssertJ - Provides comprehensive assertion support.
 Excellent alternative to Junit assertions.

+#### Database

+  * [H2](https://h2database.com/html/main.html) - a fast, in memory database which can be used for unit tests.

+#### Queuing

+#### Cloud Integrations

+  * [LocalStack](https://localstack.cloud/) - provides testing stubs for key AWS services such as SQS, SNS, etc. Basic edition is free & seems to be available as a JAR on Maven Central [here](https://search.maven.org/artifact/cloud.localstack/localstack-utils/0.1.22/jar).
+Normal operation is as a Docker container to run locally to aid development & then support easy running in your CI environment to enable testing.
+This is easy to do in Gitlab CI by using the [`services` key](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#accessing-the-services)

 ----